 History III: The History of the Plymuoth Thanksgiving Day-

 They came--around 100 of them--many members of the English separatist church-- on the Mayflower, a three-masted merchant ship in Sept.
 1620.
 They braved a harsh winter, in which more than half of them died.
-But the survivors were able to secure peace treaties with neighbouring Native American tribes and build a largely self-sufficient economy within five years.
-They founded the Plymouth colony that first year, and were helped by the Indians to bring in a bountiful harvest.
+But the survivors were able to secure peace treaties with neighboring Native American tribes and build a largely self-sufficient economy within five years.
+They founded the Plymouth colony that first year and were helped by the Indians to bring in a bountiful harvest.
 Thus, they invited the Indians to join them in a tremendous feast to celebrate.
-Click the blue link below for more including a singing video.
+For more, watch the video below:.

 The pilgrims made seven times more graves than huts... nevertheless, set aside a day of thanksgiving.— H. W. Westermayer

 History IV: The food at the first Thanksgiving